-If you’ve recently purchased a Mac, this is the list of Apps for you – everything you need to get the most out of your Mac.
+If you’ve recently purchased a Mac, this is the list of Apps for you.
+31+ “must have” Apps to install on your new Mac, with descriptions and links for each one.

-ps. the huge majority of these are free!
+ps. the vast majority of these are free!

 Unless you see a $ next to the App, it’s either free or there’s a free version.